Congratulations! You’ve just completed an important milestone in your life.

 So now it’s time to face reality.
 What will be your next step?
 If you had financial help along the way, it won’t be long before those you owe come knocking.

-The student loan debt won’t pay itself, and many lenders have no sympathy for recent college graduates with limited or no income.
-So, you’ll need to quickly figure out how you will take care of your monthly obligations once the repayment period starts.
+The student loan debt won’t pay itself, and lenders have little sympathy for recent college graduates with limited or no income.
+So, you’ll need to quickly figure out how to take care of monthly obligations once the repayment period starts.

 Here are a few helpful tips to consider when managing your debt: